 The Latest Sun is Sinking Fast

-An expansive, multi-part film project designed to accumulate over time, encompassing site-specific installations, short films, and — currently in-progress — a feature film (estimated completion, 2023).
+An expansive, multi-part film project designed to accumulate over time, encompassing site-specific installations, short films, and -currently in-progress – a new feature film.

 Directed by Melika Bass.
-Featuring Sarah Stambaugh, Bryan Saner, and Matthew Goulish.
+Featuring Sarah Stambaugh, Bryan Saner, Matthew Goulish, and Terri Kapsalis.

 Bass_HPAC_016